mdaif/django-knob/README.rst

 knob
 =====

-A Django reusable application that performs remote configurations on multiple devices, distributing the operations using python multiprocessing library.
+A Django reusable application that performs remote configurations on multiple devices, distributing the operations using Celery.

 ============
 Installation